 Patricia Kernan — an artist and musician, Patricia adds the brightness of Irish penny whistle and the smoothness of flute to the the music of Tamarack, and plays fiddle, clarinet and light percussion, as well.
 She is also a member of the local English Country Dance band, HeartsEase.

-Sue Mead — folk guitarist and singer, Sue added fiddle, mandolin, tenor banjo and djembe over the years.
-A part-time admin. assistant, writer and avid gardener, her passion has always been music.
-She and her husband Jim host a barn dance as “TuneFolk & Friends” twice a year at Harmony Hall in Charlton, NY.
+Sue Mead — plays fiddle, mandolin, tenor banjo, guitar and djembe.
+A folk singer (from back in the day), other instruments were added over the years.
+A part-time administrative assistant for a dance/music festival, writer and avid gardener, her passion has always been music.
+She and her husband Jim host a barn dance as “TuneFolk & Friends,” twice a year at Harmony Hall in Charlton, NY.